MI-Hussain/RVMDE/README.md

 ### Dataset Prepration use the externel repos

-- Please visit external repos (https://github.com/lochenchou/DORN_radar) for Height Extension and (https://github.com/longyunf/rc-pda) for RVMDE with MER's generating to evaluate this repo.
+Please follow external repos (https://github.com/lochenchou/DORN_radar) for Height Extension and (https://github.com/longyunf/rc-pda) for RVMDE with MER's to generte the dataset for training and evaluation.

 ### Evaluation for RVMDE on nuScenes